 Don’t let yourself get too distracted though – you’ve still got to get through your list!

 Nobody wants to spend all day slogging through the hard stuff, even when it’s helping create an easier tomorrow.
-By following your frog with a mini-break and some fast win tasks, you’re ticking off your list efficiently and helping yourself avoid burn out.
+By following your ‘frog’ with a mini-break and some fast win tasks, you can tick off your list efficiently and help get motivated once again.

 Read more: Want to Grow Your Business?
 Get the Basics!